 Aurizon Network's proposal includes a framework for conducting audits in relation to Aurizon Network's compliance with the proposed maintenance objectives addressed throughout clause 7A.11.1.
-In addition to the QCA, end users (specifically an audit majority of end users)143 are able to request Aurizon Network engage an auditor to undertake an audit on its compliance with clause 7A.11.1 - the maintenance objectives.
+In addition to the QCA, end users (specifically an audit majority of end users)161 are able to request Aurizon Network engage an auditor to undertake an audit on its compliance with clause 7A.11.1 - the maintenance objectives.
 The proposed framework involves end users throughout the audit process, including:

-- allowing end users to jointly appoint a suitably qualified auditor with Aurizon Network - requiring the auditor to have a duty of care to the relevant end users and Aurizon Network - specifying that the audit plan include a process for consultation with the QCA, relevant end users and Aurizon Network to ensure the audit addresses the matters and standards required by the QCA or end users
+- allowing end users to jointly appoint a suitably qualified auditor with Aurizon Network (where Aurizon Network and an audit majority of end users do not agree on the appointment of an auditor, the QCA must appoint a suitability qualified auditor) - requiring the auditor to have a duty of care to the relevant end users and Aurizon Network - specifying that the audit plan include a process for consultation with the QCA, relevant end users and Aurizon Network to ensure the audit addresses the matters and standards required by the QCA or end users - requiring the auditor to provide the audit results, with any confidential or commercially sensitive information redacted, to all end users - requiring Aurizon Network to advise end users once it receives the audit report.

-143 See section 5.3 for detail on the end user voting thresholds.
+161 See section 5.3 for detail on the end user voting thresholds.